 Remove unwanted programs and widgets

 It's often a good idea to start removing apps that you really don't use.
-You can just drag and drop apps into the Trash, but we advise you to invest in a program called App Zapper that can show you how much hard drive space apps are taking up and when you last used them, and can delete apps and all associated files.
+You can just drag and drop apps into the Trash, but we advise you to invest in a program like CleanMyMac X (£29.95) that can show you how much hard drive space apps are taking up and when you last used them, and can delete apps and all associated files.

-Alternatively open the Notification Centre by clicking on the bullet list icon on the top right of your screen and remove any Widgets from the Today view, for example Stocks.
-To do so, click on Edit at the bottom of the screen and click on the red minus icon.
+You can also remove widgets used in the Notification Centre.
+To do this, click on the bullet list icon on the top right of your screen and select the Today view.
+If you see any widgets that are no use, for example Stocks, click on Edit at the bottom of the screen and click on the red minus icon.

 Make sure your software is up to date

-Make sure you perform a software update for macOS (here's how to update macOS) and all the apps installed on your Mac.
+Make sure you regularly perform a software update for macOS and all the apps installed on your Mac.

 If you have apps purchased outside of the App Store they will need to be updated separately.
 You'll usually find Check for Software Update if you click on the program name in the Menu bar.